tagnja/blog/source/draft/mysql-optimization-index.md

 When people talk about an index without mentioning a type, they are probably referring to a B-Tree index, which uses a B-Tree data structure to store its data.
 Most of MySQL's storage engines support this index type.

 Storage engines use B-Tree indexes in various ways, which can affect performance.
-For example, MyISAM uses a prefix compression technique that makes indexes samller, but InnoDB leaves values uncompressed in its indexes.
+For example, MyISAM uses a prefix compression technique that makes indexes smaller, but InnoDB leaves values uncompressed in its indexes.
 Also, MyISAM indexes refer to the indexed rows by their physical storage locations, but InnoDB refers to them by their primary key values.
 Each variation has benefits and drawbacks.

 A B-Tree index speeds up data access because the storage engine doesn't have to scan the whole table to find the desired data.
 And you can find a specific row using O(log n) time cost from an index file.